Dhananjaya Y. Chandrachud: Commercial law

 Chandrachud has also authored opinions in several commercial disputes and emphasised the principles of certainty and objectivity in the area of commercial law.
 He rejected the challenge by Adani Gas Limited to the grant of authorisation for the construction and operation of consumer gas distribution networks in the state of Tamil Nadu.
 The dispute concerned the alleged addition of certain bidding criteria after the last date for bidding.
 In upholding the decisions taken by the Petroleum and Natural Gas Regulatory Board, Chandrachud noted that the additional criteria had only been proposed by the regulator as an agenda item, but was never subsequently adopted.
 He also observed that when a tender is challenged by a bidder, the dispute remains solely between the bidder and the regulator, and the regulator's treatment of other bids that have no bearing on the disputed bid cannot be used to allege a case of arbitrariness against the regulator's actions.

-Chandrachud also authored a judgment governing the liquidation of Super Bazar.
+Chandrachud also authored a judgement governing the liquidation of Super Bazar.
 The once-iconic Co-Operative Society had fallen on hard times and Writers and Publishers had won the bid to revive Super Bazar under a court regulated recovery scheme.
 However, an audit by the Comptroller and Auditor General of India found several accounting irregularities in the management of Super Bazar by Writers and Publishers.
-Chandrachud's judgment held that it would be against the first principles of insolvency if a resolution applicant were to be refunded their investment after a failed revival effort.
+Chandrachud's judgement held that it would be against the first principles of insolvency if a resolution applicant were to be refunded their investment after a failed revival effort.
 His opinion directed that Super Bazar's assets be handed over to the official liquidator and disposed of in accordance with the statutory order of preferences.